 We are always on the look our for flight promotions.
 We subscribe to all the big airlines and deal sites like Secret Flying.

 We don’t love them, but we almost always choose them for domestic flights because the savings for five people really adds up.
 We also think of the savings as money we can spend on a nice restaurant or a tour or attraction.
 That being said, we have learned to be very careful when booking budget flights.
-Last year we booked super cheap flights to Bali that we ended up not being able to use because we couldn’t get away that month.
+A few years ago we booked super cheap flights from Australia to Bali that we ended up not being able to use because we couldn’t get away that month.
 We couldn’t change our dates or get a credit and ended up walking away from a substantial amount of money.
 It was a lesson learned.
 Don’t be tempted by cheap flight sales.
 Make sure you can travel on those dates, because you won’t be able to make any changes to your booking.

 Stay in Apartments

 For our family of 5, we find it really difficult to book hotels at reasonable rates because they want us to purchase two rooms.
-We almost always stay in Apartments, booked through Airbnb.
+We almost always stay in apartments, booked through Airbnb.
 This usually gives us multiple bedrooms, a kitchen and we get to stay in a local neighborhood.

 When travelling and heading out on day trips, we will often pack sandwich lunches.
 Yes, we would love to be eating all our meals out at restaurants or cafes, but we can save a lot of money having a picnic lunch.
 This also ends up being healthier usually.
-We usually will eat one meal out a day because we are on vacation.
+Generally we will eat one meal out a day because we are on vacation.
 In more expensive countries we often will buy sandwiches at a grocery store or food truck and find a park for a picnic lunch.

 Cook Dinner In